-The University of New Mexico Athletic Department added Nick Michael to its strength and conditioning staff in July 2020 and he enters his first season with the Lobos in 2020-21.
+The University of New Mexico Athletic Department added Nick Michael to its strength and conditioning staff in July 2020 and he enters his second season with the Lobos in 2021-22.
 Michael handles the strength and conditioning programs for the Lobo men’s basketball and women’s golf teams.

 With nearly a decade of experience, Michael joined the Lobos after three seasons working with the men’s basketball and men’s golf programs at the University of Alabama at Birmingham (UAB).
 At UAB, Michael was responsible for developing and implementing strength and conditioning programs, educating student-athletes on healthy nutritional habits as well as planning and organizing team meals.